 Wildfires are a scary prospect, but they’re a fact of life in many parts of the United States.
-Wildfires burned about 9.8 million acres in 2017, and insurance claims in California alone reached nearly $12 billion.
+There are 4.5 million U.S. homes that are identified at high or extreme risk of wildfires.
+Wildfires burned about 4.7 million acres in 2019.
 Whether or not wildfires are a concern in your area, here are some things you should know if you should ever face an insurance claim due to wildfire.

 Call Your Agent